 Platform Stability is the time to shift focus to final compatibility testing and release your updated apps to users and downstream developers.
 You can also build with the final APIs and refine any new code that is using the new APIs or features.
 You can plan your work with confidence that the platform and APIs won't change.

 From Platform Stability, you'll also be able to publish apps to devices running Android 12 at the official API level.
-After Platform Stability, We recommend publishing into the Google Play alpha and beta tracks first so that you can test your apps before distributing broadly through the store.
+After Platform Stability, we recommend publishing into the Google Play alpha and beta tracks first so that you can test your apps before distributing broadly through the store.

-What's included in the Developer Preview?
+What's included in the Android 12 Preview?

 SDK & NDK tools